SkillsFundingAgency/das-platform-automation/README.md

 - Provide a detailed description.
 - Use variables for the parameter default values.
 - For any tasks that require a service connection, use a variable, for example `$(ARMSubscription)`.
 Create new pipeline variables for each service connection name.

+There is an example task group `Create and Tag Resource Group` that can be used as a reference.
+Within the Azure DevOps project `Digital Apprenticeship Service`, navigate to Pipelines > Task Groups > select `Create and Tag Resource Group`.

 # References and Further Reading